 The ACCE or a faculty member will make a site visit(s) for each student in each clinical affiliation.
 At this site visit, the CI, student, and faculty site visitor will meet to discuss the students’ level of performance.

 The clinical sites are varied to provide diverse learning experiences in a variety of practice environments.
-Most clinical sites are located within a 50-60 mile radius of SCC.
+Most clinical sites are located within the tri-state region.
 The student will be assigned to each clinical site based upon availability and opportunity for a variety of practice environments.

 The student must complete 500-600 hours of clinical experience through this part of the curriculum in order to meet the requirements for graduation with an Associate of Applied Science degree.